-Jeremy Scott’s NYFW Afterparty Was a Nineties Throwback
+Jeremy Scott’s NYFW Bash Was a Nineties Throwback

-The elegantly neutral lobby of New York’s Edition Hotel was awash with Nineties neon Friday night for Jeremy Scott’s well-attended after party.
+The elegantly neutral lobby of New York’s Edition Hotel was awash with Nineties neon Friday night for Jeremy Scott’s rammed after party.

 “Seeing all my friends is my favorite moment of the night,” raved Scott.